 Do you really sew all of your patches onto caps in-house?

 Yes we do.
 When we first started out, we sewed all of our patches onto caps by hand.
-After a few hundred orders, and countless blisters, we purchased an industrial sewing machine that we had customized to our specifications.
+(There’s photo of this above).
+After a few hundred orders, and countless blisters, we purchased an industrial sewing machine (we now have several) that we had customized to our specifications.
 We hate to brag, but our sewing expertise is what sets us apart and allows us to have cap customization as a big part of our business.